For teachers

 The honest fine print

-- EconLearn is FERPA-conscious by design: no ads, no selling data, and student accounts need nothing beyond a name and email.
-Clever and ClassLink SSO are supported for schools that use them.
+EconLearn is FERPA-conscious by design: no ads, no selling data, and student accounts need nothing beyond a name and email.
+Sign-in is Google or email and password; Clever and ClassLink SSO are partially built and are not available, so do not plan a rollout around them.
+Ask us and we will tell you honestly where they stand.

 Your first classroom takes about two minutes